abhisakh/HRLLM_MCP_Claude/README.md

 An advanced execution hub demonstrating the **Model Context Protocol (MCP)** by decoupling AI reasoning from high-privilege corporate data layers.
 This architecture implements a zero-exposure environment where sensitive PII (Salaries, Bank Details, Addresses) is masked directly at the database engine cursor level before entering the LLM's context window.

+## 🏛️ Architectural Migration Manifesto: Shifting from HRChat to MCP Hub

+### 🔄 Context and Historical Evolution
+This project represents a complete decoupling and security overhaul of my previous full-stack implementation, [HRChat](https://github.com/abhisakh/HRChat.git).
+While the legacy `HRChat` system successfully demonstrated a hybrid AI architecture (SQL + Vector Search) built using FastAPI and a React 19 single-page application, it suffered from severe structural limitations regarding **enterprise boundary isolation** and **client-side identity trustworthiness**.

+### 🛑 Core Weaknesses of the Legacy HRChat Blueprint
+As documented in the original [HRChat Manifest](https://github.com/abhisakh/HRChat.git), the legacy architecture processed data access controls by trusting client-side context state boundaries:
+1. **Identity Spoofing Vulnerabilities**: The client application passed a plain-text `user_id` string directly inside the request payload body.
+Although `sql_tool.py` restricted *what data* fields came back based on database roles, an attacker could manipulate request payloads to spoof alternative identities, resulting in unauthorized lookups of peers' employment records.
+2. **Coupled Infrastructure Overhead**: The system relied on an embedded API Gateway layer (`main.py`) to bridge the communication channel between the React web UI and the LangGraph graph execution nodes.
+This coupled structure meant that any update to the application layer required rebuilding, redeploying, and maintaining the entire proprietary stack.
+3. **Prompt Injection Risk Surface**: Because routing and role bindings were managed down the network stream through REST API endpoints, sophisticated zero-shot prompt injection attempts could alter tool-calling states or compromise context historical frames passed back and forth across raw JSON channels.

+### 🎯 Strategic Significance & Goals of the MCP Overhaul
+The transition to this **Model Context Protocol (MCP) Hub** architecture completely re-engineers the trust boundaries of enterprise AI integration by achieving three primary architectural goals:

+*   **Zero-Trust OS-Level Boundary Isolation**: By migrating to an open-standard MCP server model (`src/server/hr_mcp_server.py`), the codebase completely strips parameter control from both the frontend application and the LLM.
+User permissions are bound directly to the operating system's sub-process context configuration (`SESSION_ROLE`), removing request forgery and identity spoofing entirely.
+*   **Decoupled, Protocol-Driven Interoperability**: By eliminating the coupled FastAPI/React network overhead, the Python data layer compiles as a clean, stateless plug-and-play microservice.
+It connects instantly to standard enterprise clients (like the native **Claude Desktop App** or custom clients like `src/client/hr_agent.py`) using unified Stdio/SSE JSON-RPC protocol guidelines.
+*   **Hardened Server-Side Cryptographic Masking**: Real dataset figures never exit the server process memory boundary onto the LLM heap unencrypted.
+The legacy project's soft role filtering is replaced with custom SQLite user-defined functions running at the cursor layer.
+Sensitive PII properties are securely tokenized into `[TOKEN_SALARY_XXXX]` system tracking strings, allowing full agentic reasoning across documents while leaving conversation context logs and vector indexes entirely blind to raw, vulnerable business fields.

 ## 🏗️ System Architecture

 ```text